services

 Max group participants is 8 students.

-If your child is presenting with physical aggression and is not yet able to participate in a group setting without harm to self or others, the therapist will likely recommend 1:1 services in order to provide clinical recommendations for future group services.
-The groups fortunately run year round.
+Group recommendations are made by the clinicians towards the end of each group session.
+If your child is not yet ready to participate alongside other kids in a group setting without physically disrupting self or others or is not yet meeting group readiness skills, the therapist will likely recommend 1:1 services after the first group session in order to provide clinical recommendations for future group services.
+Right now, Flourish is offering groups year round.
+Our goal is to ensure the safety and wellbeing of all of our group participants.

 Schedule: (See Below Schedule for Group Descriptions)